DegensOasis/LLM-Hyper-Params/README.md

    A: While the optimizer can provide valuable insights and improvements, it's primarily designed as a research and development tool.
 For production use, thorough testing and potentially some optimizations for efficiency would be recommended.

 10. **Q: How can I contribute to this project?**
     A: Contributions are welcome!
 You could add support for new LLM providers, implement new optimization strategies, create additional scoring functions, or improve the documentation.
+Please see [Contributing.md](https://github.com/DegensOasis/LLM-Hyper-Params/blob/main/CONTRIBUTING.md)